atonymartin20/Scorebook-StatTracker/README.md

  - [ ] Add Dashboard Sidebar into navbar for mobile design
  - [ ] Add Ability to Add Schedule
  - [ ] Add Ability to Add Players
- - [ ] Add ability to add, edit, and delete teams in a Season